CryptoGreekCafe/yiimp_install_scrypt/README.md

 ###### This script has an interactive beginning and will ask for the following information :

 - Server Name (no http:// or www !!!!!
-Example : crypto.com OR pool.crypto.com OR 80.41.52.63)
+Example : cryptogreek.cafe OR pool.cryptogreek.cafe OR 80.80.80.83)
-- Are you using a subdomain (mypool.crypto.com)
+- Are you using a subdomain (pool.cryptogreek.cafe)
 - Enter support email
 - Set stratum to AutoExchange
 - Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS)